Most photogenic destinations from India — ranked for Indian travellers

 Rajasthan — India's own photography powerhouse

-Bali — tropical visuals with visa-free entry
+Bali — tropical visuals with easy entry

 Turkey — Istanbul and Cappadocia